 “MHRA guidelines are basically a bible on how to run an MRI centre.
 I had already learnt a lot about the physics of MRI in my academic studies, so this gave me a great understanding of the practical applications and what it is like to work with a scanner”.

 Holly spent a significant amount of time shadowing one of the SPMIC’s technical officers helping him perform the QA processes.
-This ranged from loading in phantoms and running the tests to looking into potential issues on the scanner.
+This ranged from loading in phantoms and running the tests to look into potential issues on the scanner.
 As part of this, Holly wrote a short report on what she identified as a potential scanner issue.
 She met with the SPMIC’s contact at Philips to discuss her findings.

 “The role was very independent which was great.
 I had regular meetings with my supervisor to discuss progress and ask any questions about what I was doing but planning my day to day was down to me.
 This meant I could reach out to a few of the researchers in the building and arrange to watch their scans and learn about what projects they were working on.
 I also got to partake in research as a research subject, having around six MRI scans in my time there.
 Planning my own time was a great exercise in time management and a good insight into real working life.”